ekuznets/cryptopals/readme.md

-Solving a CryptoPals chalanges in Rust
+Solving a CryptoPals chalanges in Rust.

+Set 1 complete!

 From https://cryptopals.com/